StudioEtrange/mambo/NOTES.md

 * For guide and layout : https://vaemendis.github.io/ubooquity-doc/pages/tutorials/add-metadata-with-comicrack.html
     * 1/ scrap metadata with comicrack - it will embed metadata in ComicInfo.xml file into cbz
-    * 2/ FOR CALIBRE : Import metadata from cbz inside calibre with  EmbedComicMetadata plugin https://github.com/dickloraine/EmbedComicMetadata
+    * 2/ FOR CALIBRE : Import metadata from cbz inside calibre with  EmbedComicMetadata plugin https://github.com/dickloraine/EmbedComicMetadata (Embed Comic Metadata is a  calibre Plugin to manage comic metadata in calibre)
     * 3/ FOR Ubooquity : ubooquity read automaticly ComicInfo.xml

 ### Calibre metadata management